menu MENÚ

 “More people are dead than we are told” and conspiracy theories about alleged government opacity

-At least five videos (with almost 3 million views) are running on TikTok claiming that the DANA has left more victims than the official statistics show.
+At least five videos (with almost 3 million views) are running on TikTok claiming that the DANA phenomenon in Valencia and eastern regions of Spain has left more victims than the official statistics show.
 They are based on the number of forensic doctors who have been working in Valencia during the catastrophe.
-Here we tell you why the deployment of ‘100 forensic doctors’ in Valencia because of the DANA does not mean that there have been ‘many, many more’ dead.
+Here we tell you why the deployment of ‘100 forensic doctors’ in Valencia because of the DANA phenomenon does not mean that there have been ‘many, many more’ dead.

 To this amount we should add this other example, which was published three days ago and has more than 1,3 million views, in which a supposed military man claims that there are 5.000 dead in Valencia.
 Be careful with this content because the protagonist is not a military man, he does not provide proof of what he claims, and the Judiciary has jurisdiction over the deaths.

-These videos have become a space for speculation and conspiracy theories that claim that the government is ‘hiding the real number of deaths’ caused by the DANA in the Valencian Community.
+These videos have become a space for speculation and conspiracy theories that claim that the government is ‘hiding the real number of deaths’ caused by the DANA phenomenon in Valencia and eastern regions of Spain .
 ‘According to the TV there are no deaths [in the Alfafar-Benetússer tunnel], who believes that?’ or “It's sad to see that they don't say how many people have died” are some of the messages that can be read in these TikTok posts.
 The app also fails to take action to limit disinformation and conspiratorial messages in the comments.

 The way this conspiracy theory is set out, many people would have to be involved in hiding the alleged deceased (the emergency services teams that worked in the area, the local councils, local residents and even the central government).
 A 2016 study calculated the possibility that a conspiracy involving many people could be kept secret with the passage of time.
-Here we explain that, if we were to apply it to the disinformation related to the deaths caused by the DANA, it could not be kept hidden, it would soon fail.
+Here we explain that, if we were to apply it to the disinformation related to the deaths caused by the DANA phenomenon in Valencia and eastern regions of Spain, it could not be kept hidden, it would soon fail.

-The official number of people killed by the DANA up to 8 November is 219 dead, of whom 167 have been identified.
+The official number of people killed by the DANA phenomenon in Valencia and eastern regions of Spain up to 8 November is 219 dead, of whom 167 have been identified.
 In the Valencian Community 211 deaths have been confirmed, in Castilla-La Mancha seven deaths and in Andalusia one death.
 This figure is not definitive and may continue to rise.

 The false death count in the Alfafar-Benetússer tunnel, an example of a hoax going international

-Tens of thousands of views have also been registered in this video showing the tunnel that connects the Valencian municipalities of Alfafar and Benetússer after the passage of the DANA.
+Tens of thousands of views have also been registered in this video showing the tunnel that connects the Valencian municipalities of Alfafar and Benetússer after the passage of the DANA phenomenon in Valencia and eastern regions of Spain.
 Other accounts have also replicated this video on the social network.
 Maldita.es has located four videos that defend this narrative and, in total, have more than 2.6 million views.

 The person recording the images speculates about the number of people who may have been stuck there and ends up affirming that ‘dozens’ of dead people will be found.
 The Provincial Consortium of Firefighters of Malaga (CPB) told Maldita.es that “no deaths were found” and that at no time did they say that there were bodies there.
 A farmer who claims to have helped free the tunnel has also said that no bodies were found.